Pistachios are a type of tree nut with numerous health benefits. Pistachios are an excellent source of protein, antioxidants, and fiber.

 7. Helpful for weight loss

 Having to shell pistachios before eating them may also aid weight loss.
-Research suggests that seeing the shells provides a visual reminder of how much people have eaten.

 8. Important for heart health

-Women who frequently eat nuts may enjoy modest protection from cardiovascular disease, according to a 12-year study published in 2001 based on the Iowa Women's Health Study.
+Women who frequently eat nuts may enjoy modest protection from cardiovascular disease, according to a 12-year

 The study also showed a small link between regularly eating nuts and reduced risk of death from other causes.